Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/Readme.md

 - [Bash](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart)

-IMPORTANT: While you might have the premissions to retrieve some information on your own(see [User Information on Azure](acquiring_settings.md) for details), most likely you will need to ask your cloud administrator for the the following:
+IMPORTANT: While you might have the premissions to retrieve some information on your own(see [User Information on Azure](acquiring_settings.md)) or create, but most likely you will need to ask your cloud administrator.
+You need the following:

-  - link to your Azure Hub Portal
+  - The link to your Azure Stack Hub Portal (`https://portal.demo2.stackpoc.com/signin/index/@demo.ondemo.com` in this tutorial)
+  - your portal URL (`https://portal.demo2.stackpoc.com` in this tutorial)
-  - your Azure Subscription
+  - your Azure Subscription (`KFDemo2Subscription`, with ID `123-SUBSCRIPTION-456` in this tutorial).
+  See if you can [create a subscription](creating_a_subscription.md) yourself.
+  - Service Principal ID (`azure-stack-spn-demo` in this tutorial).
+  See if you can [create a service principal](creating_service_principal.md) yourself.
+If you can create it, you will create the following too
+  (otherwise you might be able to [retrieve them](acquiring_settings.md)):
-  - Tenant ID
+    - Tenant ID (Directory ID for this spn) (`12345-TENANT-67890` in this tutorial)
-  - Service Principal ID
+    - Application (client) ID (`12345-APPLICATION-67890` in this tutorial)
-  - the secret associated with that Service Principal ID
+    - the secret associated with that Service Principal ID(`XYZSUPERSECRET1234567890` in this tutorial, but it is better to not use the secret value directly)
-  - cloud name (`DEMOE2` in this tutorial, your team might be working with multiple public or on-prem clouds)
+  - cloud name (`DEMOE2` in this tutorial)
+  - cloud location (`demoe2` in this tutorial)
+  - Azure Environment (`AzureStackCloud` in this tutorial)
+  - These are for cloud registration `"az register ..."`
-  - endpoint resource manager
+    - endpoint resource manager(`https://management.demoe2.example.com` in this tutorial)
-  - storage endpoint
+    - storage endpoint(`portal.demoe2.example.com` in this tutorial)
-  - keyvault dns or some other security mechanisms your team is using
+    - keyvault dns or some other security mechanisms your team is using(`.vault.portal.demoe2.example.com` in this tutorial)

 Make sure you have all this information before proceeding further.

 ## Login to the desired cloud

-We recommend you run the following commands from an Ubuntu vm inside of your Azure Stack.
+We recommend you run the following commands(up to the creation of the Kubernetes cluster) from an Ubuntu vm inside of your Azure Stack.

-If you do not already have a vm, create it using web Portal(ask your Azure Stack administrator for the link, www.azure.com will not work - it is for the public cloud).
+If you do not already have a vm, create it using web Portal(ask your Azure Stack administrator for the link("The link to your Azure Stack Hub Portal" in the Prerequisites checklist above).
+Be aware that www.azure.com will not work - it is for the public cloud).

 ![pics/creating_vm.png](pics/creating_vm.png)